 4 Credits Students spend time in the field and in the laboratory measuring attributes of natural water ecosystems.
 They explore appropriate ecological and chemical theories to help them understand how and what they might wish to measure.
 Students relate experimental measurements to relevant theories.
-Course Fee.

-General Education Discipline: Natural Science or Experiential Prerequisites: CHM 103, CHM 105, or CHM 110
+Prerequisites: CHM 103, CHM 105, or CHM 110